Wirmaple73/EscapeTheMaze/README.md

 Enough wall of text, you can download the latest release [here](https://github.com/Wirmaple73/EscapeTheMaze/releases/latest).

 All downloaded audio files belong to their respective owners.<br>
-Feel free to report any bugs you come across, Thank you.
+Feel free to submit your suggestions and report any bugs you come across, Thanks.